jhayron-perez/CNN-WeatherRegimes/README.md

 # CNN-WeatherRegimes

-Code for the prediction of Weather Regimes in NA using Convolutional Neural Networks and ERA5 data.
+Code for the prediction of Weather Regimes over NA using Convolutional Neural Networks and ERA5 data.